ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/index - Copy.md

 Piazza is an online discussion board where we can make announcements and students can ask questions.
 Both we (the course staff) and your classmates can answer your questions.
 There are a few kinds of questions you should ask on Piazza:

-- Private questions about portions of your programming assignment solution.
-Please see a tutor during our tutoring session or post these questions privately.
+- Private questions about closed programming assignments for clarification
 - Private questions about your grade / account
-- Public questions about programming assignments
+- Public questions about open programming assignments
-- Public questions about the content of lecture, discussion, and any readings
+- Public questions about the content of lecture, discussion, lab, and any readings

 For each assignment, you will find a Frequently Asked Questions post, where we will answer all common questions we receive in office hours and via (private) Piazza posts.
 If you ask a question that's already answered in that post, we'll likely just send you a link to that post.
 That post will be updated as new important questions and answers come in.